ash0080/gun.doc.cn/Cartoon-Cryptography.md

 ### Next up?

- - To build a secure dApps like this today, try [THE INTERACTIVE TUTORIAL](Todo-Dapp)!
+ - To build a crypto dApps like this today, try [THE INTERACTIVE TUTORIAL](Todo-Dapp)!
  - Or look at [SEA](SEA) which implements the algorithms discussed in this series.